mjordan/islandora_themekey/README.md

 Be aware that if an object is a member of multiple collections that are used in ThemeKey rules, the first rule in the theme switching chain will apply.

 > Note that on July 19, 2015, I changed the condition name of ismemberofcollection to is_member_of_collection to improve readibility in the long list of conditions.
 If you update the module from a version installed prior to that date, you will also need to update any rules you created prior to the change so that they use the new condition name (is_member_of_collection).
 This change does not affect sites that install the module for the first time afte July 19.
 I apologize for this backward compatibility breaking change but now that Islandora ThemeKey supports multiple conditions, I thought it was worth making their names more readable before we add any more.
+If you update the module, be sure to clear your Drupal cache, e.g., `drush cc all`.

 ## Requirements